CYPbhai/breakout/README.md

 # breakout
-Breakout game created using LOVE 2D Framework by following CS50's Introduction to game development course
+Breakout game created using LOVE 2D Framework by following CS50's Introduction to game development course.
+It was developed in August 2023.